CrazyWolf13/unix-pwsh/README.md

 # Personal PowerShell Configuration 🖥️

-This repository contains a collection of PowerShell scripts tailored to enhance the command-line experience on Windows systems.
+Welcome to my personal PowerShell profile repository! 🎉 This collection of PowerShell scripts is designed to bring a touch of the Linux command-line experience to Windows systems. 🐧By implementing popular Linux commands like cat, grep, and more, you can enjoy a more familiar and powerful command-line environment. 🛠️

-Developed for personal use, feel free to use, fork, and customize this as you like. 🚀
+Feel free to use, fork, and customize these scripts to enhance your own command-line experience. 🔧 Developed for personal use, but feel free to use, fork, and customize this as you like. 🚀

 Note: Loading this profile may take 2-4 seconds, in the future, support for local cache will be implemented.

 ## Disclaimer: ⚠️